OvidijusParsiunas/condition-inverter/extension/README.md

 # Install node dependencies:
 $ npm install

-# Run the project in watch mode:
+# Compile dependencies and run the project in watch mode:
 $ npm run compile:watch

 # To run tests
-# Navigate to the ../shared directory and install shared node dependencies:
+# Navigate to the ../shared directory and install its node dependencies:
 $ npm install

 # Navigate back to the ./extension directory and run tests: